 The following two paragraphs are taken substantially from the Final Issue Report that outlined the scope of this PDP, and are provided herein as further background to this issue.

 1. As recognized in the Final Issue Report scoping out this PDP, the scope of the UDRP and URS as drafted currently applies only to second level domain name disputes where the complainant has legal rights in a trademark or service mark, and the complaint alleges that the respondent’s domain name is identical or confusingly similar to that trademark or service mark.
 The Final Issue Report had also noted that not all IGOs and INGOs will have trademarks in their names and acronyms, and that during the development of the Applicant Guidebook (AGB) for the New gTLD Program, while certain objection procedures and trademark rights-protection mechanisms had been created, the AGB did not contain any specific rules that pertained exclusively to either preventative (i.e. prevent the harm from occurring by excluding an identifier from registration or delegation) or curative (i.e. an organization that claims to have suffered harm is able to file a dispute to cure the defect or problem) rights protections for IGOs or INGOs related directly to their status as international organizations.
-Rather, the AGB prescribed that organizations that met the existing criteria for a .int registration could avail themselves of the legal rights objection process, and organizations that owned trademark and other intellectual property rights in their names and/or acronyms could participate in the new Trademark Clearinghouse and the associated sunrise registration and Trademark Claims notice processes
+Rather, the AGB prescribed that organizations that met the existing criteria for a .int registration could avail themselves of the legal rights objection process, and organizations that owned trademark and other intellectual property rights in their names and/or acronyms could participate in the new Trademark Clearinghouse and the associated sunrise registration and Trademark Claims notice processes.

 2. The AGB also contained top-level protections for certain Red Cross and International Olympic Committee (IOC) identifiers, through which these Red Cross and IOC identifiers would be reserved and thus withheld from delegation under the New gTLD Program.
 Both the Red Cross and IOC are INGOs.
 Subsequently, interim second-level protections for certain Red Cross and IOC identifiers and for a specific list of IGO names and acronyms provided by the GAC were granted by the ICANN Board in response to advice from the GAC.